Financial planning tools and services to put you on the path to the future you want

 The detailed analysis has 15 questions, and you’ll need about 15 minutes, maybe more, to go through it.

-Like other calculators, you’ll be asked your birth year, income, dollar value of all investments combined, and how much pension you might receive at retirement.
+Like other calculators, you’ll be asked your birth year, income, the dollar value of all investments combined, and how much pension you might receive at retirement.
 With the in-depth version, expect more questions in greater detail.

 On the Quick Analysis Results page, you’ll see a chart with the projected growth of your current savings and investments.
 The bar is set at the top end of the chart, which shows your projected goal.